yamisagi/redux-stockify/README.md

 - [x] Delete Firm Data from the Backend
 - [x] Update Firm Data in the Backend
 - [x] Optimize Modal Component for Reusability
+- [x] Add & Update & Delete Brand Data to/from the Backend
+- [x] Optimize Brand Component for Reusability

 <p align="center">(Still working on it...)</p>